-Reflecting our Christian ethos and values.
-Bradford Diocesan Academies Trust encourages academic, vocational, mental, physical, and spiritual opportunities and development for each member of our academies.
+Reflecting our Christian ethos and values, Bradford Diocesan Academies Trust encourages academic, vocational, mental, physical, and spiritual opportunities and development for each member of our academies.
 We encourage both professional and personal development and seek to support staff wellbeing.
 The Trust and each of our academies have Diversity and Wellbeing policies that set out our wellbeing offer including coaching, mentoring, lifestyle coaches and mindfulness.
-In 2021-22 the Trust focused on promoting and celebrating Inclusion - one of the key Bradford Diocesan Academies Trust values, shared across our family of schools.
-We define it as "understanding everyone is equal, without exception, valuing and encouraging diversity and difference and seeking to learn from others."
+In 2022-23 the Trust focused on a MAT Inclusion and Diversity award which was successfully awarded.
+BDAT launched the Wellbeing Charter as part of the BDAT conference in October 2022.
+This Charter helps ensure that staff are appreciative of their own work life balance and mental health.